-- Economical power, which is power held by wealth.
-Economical power can be characterised by the ability to take control over in properties or organizations.
+Economical power, which is power held by wealth.
+Economical power can be characterized by the ability to take control over in properties or organizations.

-- Personal power, which is held by an individual.
-Different kinds of power may be help yb an individual person including defensive, economic, as well as destructive power.
+Personal power, which is held by an individual.
+Different kinds of power may be held by an individual person including defensive, economic, as well as a destructive power.

-- Political power, which is the power help by a political group.
+Political power, which is the power helped by a political group.
 It includes enforcing laws as well as favoring certain political views in order to support certain groups of people.

 The Role of Emotion in Prejudice

 Emotions are considered to be responses to cognitive evaluation or appraisals.
 Appraisals are defined as ways of perceiving events or people according to significant evolutionary themes, including disease, loss, or attack.
 Appraisals are also attuned to moral/social problems, such as greed, impurity, and injustice.
 For example, an appraisal of an individual who is behaving in an irresponsible, unfair, lazy way tends to result in eliciting anger.
 Emotion may be elicited by outgroups via activating either type of appraisal.

 People make their decisions based on the information and knowledge that is most readily available.
 In other words, people make most of their judgments depending on the availability heuristic.
 For example, in the Czech Republic, the discussions in social settings and in the media about the gypsy populations focus on the high crime rate and the stereotypical poverty among this population; so a company would simply decide not to higher a gypsy in their company, even though they don’t have any personal experience.
 People usually use schemas when they process social information, which means this could be due to schema processing.

 Social stigma is defined as an extreme discrediting and disapproval of a person by society.
 Which comes in two different forms, social stigma, and self-stigma.